Find a local pick your own farm here!

 • Honey Hill Orchard - apples, raspberries, pumpkins.

 11747 Waterman Road, Waterman, IL 60556.
 Phone: 815-264-3337.
 Email: honeyhill5@frontier.com.
 Open: usually starts in late August, PLEASE CHECK BACK CLOSER TO THAT TIME FOR EXACT OPENING DATE AND RIPENING SCHEDULE; Call or email for their dates and hours, and please ask them to update PickYourOwn.
 Click here for a map and directions. .
-ORG - Early Season Hours: Labor Day weekend 9 am to 1 pm; Regular Season Hours: open daily from 9 am to 5:30 pm from Tuesday after Labor Day thru October 31st. is a family-owned and operated orchard that was started as a hobby in 1965.
+ORG - Early Season Hours: Labor Day weekend 9 am to 1 pm; Regular Season Hours: open daily from 9 am to 5:30 pm from Tuesday after Labor Day thru October 31stis a family-owned and operated orchard that was started as a hobby in 1965.
 Today, the original orchard location has 2,100 apple trees, with an additional 500 trees at a second farm location.
 What started out as a simple farm stand has grown to include pick your own apples, raspberries and pumpkins, a bakery, the Apple Barn Country Store and family activities.

 Comments from a visitor on October 17, 2009: "We went to the last week (10/10/2009) and had a wonderful time!
 There were plenty of apples still available and even some raspberries!
 There was a 10 pound minimum to pick (per group, not per person) for $15 for apples.
 There were also hay rides out to the pumpkin patch and a bakery that sells delicious pies and donuts as well as a cute store.
 All of the employees were so friendly there!
 We decided this is the best orchard we have been to in this area and will be back next year!"

-• Walnut Grove Vocational Farm - beans, beets, broccoli, carrots, cucumbers, eggplant, flowers, herbs or spices, onions, peas, peppers, raspberries (Spring, red), summer squash, strawberries, tomatoes, other vegetables, Other fruit or veg, restrooms, weddings and wedding parties, school tours
+• Walnut Grove Vocational Farm - beans, beets, broccoli, carrots, cucumbers, eggplants, flowers, herbs or spices, onions, peas, peppers, raspberries (Spring, red), summer squash, strawberries, tomatoes, other vegetables, Other fruit or veg, restrooms, weddings and wedding parties, school tours

 33600 Pearl Street, Kirkland, IL 60146.
 Phone: (815) 793-0950.
 Email: nutmeg214@gmail.com.
 Open: U-Pick Strawberry patches typically start in mid-June.
 Directions: .
 Click here for a map and directions.
 Payment: Cash, Check, Debit cards, Visa, MasterCard.

-Walnut Grove Vocational Farm Facebook page. .
+Walnut Grove Vocational Farm Facebook page.
 Use this link to sign up: https://bit.ly/2N67dxx.
 Pick-your-own started in 2018.
 For everyone's safety: U-Pick is open only to adults & supervised children 12+.
 (ADDED: August 03, 2017)

 Grundy County